awestlake87/pyo3-asyncio/README.md

 This library can give spurious failures during finalization prior to PyO3 release `v0.13.2`.
 Make sure your PyO3 dependency is up-to-date!

+## PyO3 Asyncio Primer

+If you are working with a Python library that makes use of async functions or wish to provide Python bindings for an async Rust library, [`pyo3-asyncio`](https://github.com/awestlake87/pyo3-asyncio) likely has the tools you need.
+It provides conversions between async functions in both Python and Rust and was designed with first-class support for popular Rust runtimes such as [`tokio`](https://tokio.rs/) and [`async-std`](https://async.rs/).
+In addition, all async Python code runs on the default `asyncio` event loop, so `pyo3-asyncio` should work just fine with existing Python libraries.

+In the following sections, we'll give a general overview of `pyo3-asyncio` explaining how to call async Python functions with PyO3, how to call async Rust functions from Python, and how to configure your codebase to manage the runtimes of both.

 ## Quickstart

+Here are some examples to get you started right away!
+A more detailed breakdown of the concepts in these examples can be found in the following sections.

 ### Rust Applications
 Here we initialize the runtime, import Python's `asyncio` library and run the given future to completion using Python's default `EventLoop` and `async-std`.
 Inside the future, we convert `asyncio` sleep into a Rust future and await it.